Charles A. Cook: Las Animas land grab

 In 1874, Cook was indicted for a land scandal, known as the Las Animas land grab.
 It involved land where farmers lived on the land that was originally part of two Mexican land grants with the consent of the owners.
 Congress opened the land to pre-emption and homestead claims, but gave the farmers one year to file their claims.
 However, before they could file their claims, there was a claim made on the land due to a projected railroad line.
-The claim was later was withdrawn, but it was after the one-year deadline for the farmers.
+The claim was later withdrawn, but it was after the one-year deadline for the farmers.
 In the meantime, new claimants with false names had transferred the land to Robert E. Carr and David Moffat, who was a friend and banking partner of Cook's.
 Cook was a land office employee and was found to be involved, but Carr and Moffat were not initially implicated.
 Cook, Moffat, and Irving W. Stanton were tried for conspiracy to defraud the government in 1875, and were represented by among the state's best attorneys.
 The case resulted in a hung jury.
 The case was then tried in 1878 in the U.S. District Court, but the charges were dropped for lack of evidence.
 Most newspapers at the time reported it as a fraudulent land deal.